pwwang/immunopipe/docs/faq.md

 /// details | How can I use data with soft links while using docker image to run the pipeline?

-The container does not have access to the host filesystem.
+The container does not have access to the host filesystem directly.
 You need to mount the directory containing the data to the container.

 For example, if your real data is under `/path/to/data`, you can mount it to `/data` in the container (using `-v /path/to/data:/data` option for `docker` or `-B /path/to/data:/data` option for `singularity` or `apptainer`).